-Once declared by the District Superintendent, or designee, notification will be made first via local television media and followed up by radio stations.
-Notifications are broadcast on all major local Central New York television and radio stations.
+Once declared by the District Superintendent, or designee notifications are broadcast on all major local Central New York television and radio stations.

 The office of the Assistant Superintendent for Administrative Services sends out updated school closing procedures to all staff annually.
 This information includes specific operational guidelines for staff to follow relative to their specific circumstances.